aptima-ai/aptima_framework/docs/ten_framework/api/interface.md

 # Interface

-The TEN framework’s message system provides a mechanism for interaction at the granularity of a single message.
+The APTIMA framework’s message system provides a mechanism for interaction at the granularity of a single message.
 However, in practice, a complete feature typically involves multiple messages, such as several commands, data exchanges, etc. For example, a Speech-to-Text (STT) functionality may require several commands and data messages.
 These fixed combinations of messages form what is known as an **interface**.
 If an extension supports all the messages defined by an interface, it can be used in any context that requires that interface.

-Instead of requiring extensions to explicitly declare support for every message in an interface in their manifest, which would be cumbersome, the TEN framework introduces a concept of **aggregating** these messages.
+Instead of requiring extensions to explicitly declare support for every message in an interface in their manifest, which would be cumbersome, the APTIMA framework introduces a concept of **aggregating** these messages.
 This allows extensions to declare that they either provide or utilize a specific interface, simplifying the process.

-The following APIs provided by the TEN framework are primitive:
+The following APIs provided by the APTIMA framework are primitive:

 - `cmd_in`
 - `cmd_out`